User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 photoBy: AI
 ---

 Before we start, I need to mention that both `:is()` and `:has()` are functional pseudo-classes.
-This means that they _permit selection based on information that lies outside of the document tree_, and it\`s sometimes easier to get specific elements using them (you can even avoid some Javascript code using `:has()` in certain cases).
+This means that they _permit selection based on information that lies outside of the document tree_, and it's sometimes easier to get specific elements using them (you can even avoid some Javascript code using `:has()` in certain cases).

 ## Forgiving Selector List

 I have to mention that, in my opinion, the articles on these pseudo-classes give too much attention to this.
 According to the [specification](https://drafts.csswg.org/selectors-4/#typedef-forgiving-selector-list), _the general behavior of a selector list is that if any selector in the list fails to parse, the entire selector list becomes invalid_.
 This behavior is known as being unforgiving.
 But if you use `:is()` or `:where()`, [the incorrect or unsupported selector will be ignored, and the others will be used](https://developer.mozilla.org/en-US/docs/Web/CSS/:is).
-Okay, let\`s check out this statement:
+Okay, let's check out this statement:

 ```html
 <article>